SoufianeRahj/Node-Express-starterPack/README.md

 - hpp: prevent query parameter pollution
 - xss-clean: data sanitization against xss attacks
 - express-rate-limit: for rate limiting directly on the express application

+To run the application, first install all the dependencies throught: npm intall then run the start script npm run start